 GET + ADJECTIVE = become something I am getting ill = Me estoy poniendo malo.
 I am getting bored = Estoy aburriendome.
 I got tired last night = Anoche me cansé.

 TRY OUR VOCABULARY LEARNING METHOD (HERE) WITH THESE COLLOCATIONS

-Get over – (recorver from) I am getting over the shock of last week
+Get over – (recover from) I am getting over the shock of last week.

 Get along with – (have a good relationship) My step mother and I get along (with each other)